Love at First Bite (1950 film): Plot

-The Stooges engage in nostalgic recollection of their romantic encounters with their respective fiancées during their military service in Europe.
-Their partners hail from Italy, Austria, and France.
-To commemorate these memories, the trio partakes in a toast with copious amounts of Old Panther whisky, resulting in their rapid inebriation.
-In their intoxicated state, Moe and Shemp engage in a heated dispute over their sweethearts, culminating in a proposal to settle their differences through physical combat, armed with seltzer bottles.
+The Stooges are busy making last-minute preparations for a triple marriage to their fiancées, whom they met during their military service in Europe.
+The young women hail from Italy, Austria, and France, and the ship that will bring them to America is due to arrive in a matter of hours.
+To unwind, the stooges take turns recounting how they met their brides-to-be.
+To commemorate these memories, the trio partakes in a toast with Old Panther whisky, a liquor so potent that the stooges are instantly drunk.
+In their intoxicated state, Shemp reacts to an insult from Moe by challenging him to a duel.
+The weapon they settle on is seltzer bottles.
+Moe's assault leaves Shemp so waterlogged that he falls to the floor.

-Following Shemp's incapacitation from excessive drinking, Moe and Larry mistakenly conclude that he has perished.
-Subsequently, they devise a plan to dispose of his supposed remains by encasing his feet in a tub filled with cement, intending to submerge him in the ocean.
-As they await the cement to set, they succumb to slumber.
+Moe and Larry mistakenly conclude that Shemp has died.
+They devise a plan to dispose of his supposed remains by encasing his feet in a tub filled with cement, intending to submerge him in the ocean.
+While waiting for the cement to set, they take a nap.
 Upon awakening, they find themselves afflicted with hangovers and amnesia, unable to recollect the events leading to Shemp's predicament.

 In a hasty attempt to reunite with their fiancées, Moe and Larry resort to loading the tub with dynamite, resulting in a violent explosion that propels them onto the docks where their partners await.
 Shemp remains trapped in the cement, inadvertently pulling the French girl into the water upon her attempt to embrace him, dousing the other couples with the ensuing splash.